CPSC 416: Distributed Systems Syllabus - 2024/25 W 2

 1 RPC J16 J30 16%

-Quizzes are closed-book and 50-minutes in duration.
-They are administered online through Prairie Learn in the Computer-Based Testing Facility (CBTF) at a self-scheduled time between the Thursday and Saturday dates listed above for each Quiz.
+Exams are closed-book.
+Duration is 50 minutes for quizzes and 150 minutes for the final.
+All are administered online through Prairie Test in the Computer-Based Testing Facility (CBTF) at a self-scheduled time on the dates listed above.

 Grades